Kiran1star/FaceRecognition_Home-Surveillance/README.md

 # Home-Surveillance-System-using-Computer-Vision
-I have created a face recognizer using convolutional neural networks to recognize the authorized person faces.
+I have created a face recognizer using convolutional neural networks to recognize the authorized person's faces.
 I have trained the model on 50 different images of 2 persons using google colab.
 The accuracy is more than 85%

 The CNN model architecture is as follows: